teusH/MySense/README.md

 * Pressing the switch longer as 20 seconds will poweroff the Pi
 * Pressing the switch longer as 10 seconds will reboot the Pi
 * Pressing the switch 6 seconds will restart a search for wired or wifi internet connectivity.
-* If the Pi is powered off a discoonect and connect of the adapter will boot the Pi.
+* If the Pi is powered off a disconnect and connect of the adapter will boot the Pi.

 Without internet connectivity the MySense software will not be started on a reboot.